yuyu-yura/yuyu-yura/README.md

 ### Hi there 👋

-My name is yuyuyura.
+My name is Yura Choi.

 - 🤔 I’m looking for help with STUDENT
 - 💬 Ask me about INTP
-- 📫 How to reach me: NOTHING
+- 📫 How to reach me: http://www.linkedin.com/in/yuyuyura
 - ⚡ Fun fact: CAFE TOUR

 <h3 align="left">Languages and Tools:</h3>